Aims and Principles of Good Attendance

 Absence during the Academy day / appointments

-- Always attend school BEFORE the appointment to get your morning mark.
-School is open from 8:00am.
-Come in and inform your Year Team Leader that you have an appointment.
-When you leave, do so via the Attendance Office.
-This will ensure you get your mark.
+- Ensure your child attends school BEFORE the appointment to obtain morning mark.
+School is open from 8.00am.
+Inform the Year Team Leader that you have an appointment.
+Students to leave via the attendance office.

-- Always return AFTER your appointment via the attendance office, even if it is for the last half hour of school, you can still receive your mark and collect any missed work.
+- Ensure your child returns to school AFTER the appointment via the attendance office, even if it is for the last half hour of school, the student will still receive their mark and can collect any missed work.

-- Try and ensure regular appointments e.g. orthadontist, are arranged during the school holidays if possible.
-Half term holidays are every 5-8 weeks so this can sometimes be possible.
+- Try to ensure regular appointments e.g. orthodontist, are arranged during the school holidays where possible.

-- We do understand that some appointments cannot be changed, however always QUESTION if there is an alternative or later appointment that day- e.g. after school.
+- We do understand that some appointments cannot be changed, however always request an alternative or later appointment that day e.g. after school whenever appropriate.

-- Talk to the school Health Support Worker or Attendance Officer with regards to medical help offered in school.
-Did you know that medication can be administered / stored securely at school?
+- Talk to the Academy Health and Mental Health Lead Practitioner or Attendance and Welfare Officer about medical help offered in the Academy.
+You may not be aware that medication can be administered and stored securely at the Academy for your convenience.

 Arriving at the Academy prepared for learning in correct uniform, with full equipment and a well-focussed attitude for learning is of crucial importance.
 This is key to a positive start to the day’s learning.
 The Academy is open for students from 8.00am and all are expected to be in the building by 8.25am and in tutor time by 8.30am.
 Failure to do this will result in disruption to their own learning as well as the learning of others.